Meta-Transfer Derm-Diagnosis: Exploring Few-Shot Learning and Transfer Learning for Skin Disease Classification in Long-Tail Distribution: Introduction

-\begin{itemize} \item We introduce a novel methodology designed to evaluate various model training approaches, using a consistent benchmark test set specifically made for long-tail distributions in rare skin diseases.
-This evaluation is conducted through episodic testing.
-To the best of our knowledge, this is the first time such a thorough methodological analysis has been conducted in this domain.
+\item We evaluate different model training approaches, using a benchmark test set specifically curated for long-tail distributions in rare skin diseases.
+The final comparison is conducted through episodic testing.
+To the best of our knowledge, this is the first time such a thorough methodological analysis has been conducted in this domain.rare skin disease.

 \item By comparing episodic and traditional training methods, our findings indicate that traditional training becomes increasingly beneficial as the number of shots (training examples) grows.